UofG Rector Elections 2020

 Vote for your Rector!

-It's your chance to choose the next UofG Rector to represent student interests at the highest level of University decision making.
+Soon, it will be your chance to choose the next UofG Rector to represent student interests at the highest level of University decision making.

 In light of the exceptional circumstances that we are all facing, the University has taken the decision to postpone the Rectorial Election that was due to take place on the 23 and 24 March 2020, and we will reschedule for the next academic year.